Advice for British people living in Qatar, including information on health, education, benefits, residence requirements and more.

 For information on employment in Qatar, please visit the employment and workplace section of the official portal of the Qatar Government.

-For recognition of UK educational qualifications and details of the legalisation process for Qatar please see the Qatar FCO website.
+For recognition of UK educational qualifications and details of the legalisation process for Qatar, please see the FCDO website.
 In the publications section you find detailed instructions on how to prepare your documents for use in Qatar.

 Entry and residence requirements

 For information on entry requirements, visit our Travel Advice pages.